snehapb2018-ui/VIRTUALWORKS-LAB-HEALTHCARE-PHARMACY-DATA-ANALYTICS-INTERNSHIP-TASKS/README.md

 # Project Overview
 ## Worksheet 1 - ACTUAL DATASET

 1.Created a dataset of 32 patient records including details of heart disease, age,BMI,blood pressure, smoking habit and diabetic history.
 2.Analysed the influence of various parameters on heart disease incidence.

 ##  WORKSHEET 2 - LOGISTIC_REGRESSION&EVALUATION

 1.Created a prediction table of the patient records.

-Created a binary value column for Actual disease[Heart Disease-1,No Disease-0], Diabetes[Yes-1,No-0]and Smoking[Yes-1,No-0].
+Created binary value columns for Actual disease

+[Heart Disease-1,No Disease-0], Diabetes[Yes-1,No-0]and Smoking[Yes-1,No-0].

+2.Generated a summary output table including intercept,coefficients for each feature[age,BP,BMI,Systolic BP,Diastolic BP,smoking].

+The table was generated using Regression function of Excel Analysis ToolPak.

+3.For all patients,the following were calculated:

+✅Linear score Z : Was calculated by taking the model's intercept plus the sum of each feature multiplied by its respective coefficient.

+✅Predicted Probability P: Was calculated using formula 1 / (1 + EXP(-Z))

+✅
 ---
 # Adverse Drug Reaction Data Analysis[ID:task4]
 Analyzed ADR datasets containing patient details, medication usage,ADR reported, SOC affected and onset timelines to determine seriousne.ss of ADRs.
 Identified high-risk medicines, commonly reported ADRs, most ADR reported countries and evaluated percentage of serious ADRs reported.